ErezBorenshtein/school-sebsite-scraper/README.md

 School Schedule Scraper & Discord Bot

 Description:
 This project is designed to scrape my school schedule using Scrapy, a web crawling and web scraping framework in Python, and utilizes a Discord bot to display empty rooms for each hour.
-By integrating Scrapy with a Discord bot, this tool provides a convenient way to visualize and access room availability throughout your school day.
+By integrating Scrapy with a Discord bot, this tool provides a convenient way to visualize and access room availability throughout my school day.

 Schedule Scraping: The Scrapy framework is employed to extract schedule information from my school's website.
 Room Availability: The Discord bot analyzes the scraped data to identify empty rooms for each hour of the school day.